wert23239/MasonExpo2/README.md

 # MasonExpo2
-PHP Repo for  Mason Expo
+Started from My Website and working backwards to get a simple PHP website for Mason Expo